frnd/logging-annotation/README.md

 logging-annotation
 ==================

-Spring AOP to generate log messages when before/after a method and when throwing an exception.
+Spring AOP to generate log messages before/after a method and when throwing an exception.